johnnycatsf/psychedeli.ca/app/views/articles/content/2012-11-23-simplifying-my-ruby-life.md

 tags: ruby, bundler, rvm
 ---

 Ruby is all about simplicity.
 Make simple things simple, right?
 So how come we have to deal with all this complexity when we run Ruby?
+This is how I made my life slightly easier and got some really [sweet benefits][ctags] as a result.

 ## how i learned to stop worrying and uninstall rvm